eeliuqin/California-Hospitalization-Data-ETL-Pipeline/README.md

 ## Future Analysis

-The currently processed data is only loaded to S3, because the amount of hospitalization data in California is relatively small.
+Currently the processed data is only loaded to S3, because the volume of California hospitalization data is relatively small.
 In the future, we can add more healthcare-related data, such as readmission rates and mortality rates.
-At that time, by adding a data warehouse (such as AWS Redshift) to the pipeline, we can query and analyze California healthcare data more comprehensively.
+At that time, by adding a data warehouse (such as AWS Redshift) to the pipeline, we can query and analyze more comprehensive California Healthcare data.